tahtituho/shader-system/README.md

 When demo system is executed without parameters, it defaults configuration file to "configuration.json".

-Be sure that shaders, music and textures defined in "configuration.json" exist, as shader system does not give any error messages is some files are missing.
+Be sure that shaders, music and textures defined in "configuration.json" exist, as shader system does not give any error messages if some files are missing.

 1. start rocket client
 2. start "ShaderSystem.exe"